levi-x00/my-devops-portfolio/README.md

 ## Disclaimer

-This is just a demo what I've been done, I can't say this is best practice, it's all depend on requirements
+This is just a demo what I've been done, I can't say this is best practice, it's all depend on your requirements

 <!-- The following some projects that I worked in the past.